19 Safety Tips for Driving at Night

 Why Is Driving at Night Risky?

 Driving at night is more dangerous due to several factors.
-National Highway Traffic Safety Administration (NHTSA) shows that around 49% of fatal car accidents happen at night, despite having around 60% less traffic on the roads.
+The National Highway Traffic Safety Administration (NHTSA) shows that nearly half (49%) of passenger vehicle deaths happen at night, despite having around 60% less traffic on the roads.
 According to the National Safety Council (NSC), driving at night increases the likelihood of a fatal accident by approximately three times compared to driving during the day.
 Furthermore, teen drivers (ages 16-19) are at more risk compared to adult drivers (ages 30-59 years old), particularly when they are driving at night or on weekends.
 U.S. Centers for Disease Control and Prevention (CDC) states that teens are three times more likely to crash in a car accident at night than adult drivers per mile driven.

 When it comes to excavating reasons for these car crashes, reduced visibility is a major issue, as darkness limits how far drivers can see.
 This makes it harder to spot obstacles, other vehicles, or road signs.
 Fatigue is another major risk, as the body’s natural sleep cycle can cause slower reaction times.
 Glare from oncoming headlights can temporarily blind drivers and fuel the chances of accidents.
 Impaired or drunk drivers are also more common at night, which leads to dangerous situations on the road.
 Also, wildlife (e.g., deer) is more active after dark, raising the risk of sudden collisions.
 These factors combined make nighttime driving a serious challenge that requires caution and awareness.